NiziL/lightdm-micro-greeter/README.md

 sudo cp data/config.json /etc/lightdm/lightdm-micro-greeter/
 ```

-Alternatively, you could use `go install github.com/nizil/lightdm-micro-greeter@latest` to get the executable, but you'll have to put `GOBIN` in your path and still add the `.desktop` file to `/usr/share/xgreeters`.
+Alternatively, you could use `go install github.com/nizil/lightdm-micro-greeter@latest` to get the executable, but you'll have to put `GOBIN` in your path.
+Do not forget to add the `.desktop` file to `/usr/share/xgreeters` and the config file to `/etc/lightdm/lightdm-micro-greeter`.

 Then, ensure LightDM is using this greeter (`greeter-session=lightdm-micro-greeter` in `/etc/lightdm/lightdm.conf`) and restart LightDM (`systemctl restart lightdm`).